-Sarah only acts for defendants, meaning that her years of expertise are specifically honed in order to ensure that defendants get the best outcome.
-She has a strong reputation for winning unusual, difficult and legally complex cases.
-Sarah knows the enormous stress and difficulty these cases cause to clients and those close to them, and is skilled at dealing with the issues that arise with firmness and sensitivity.
+Sarah specialises in defending and has a strong reputation for winning unusual, complicated and demanding cases.
+Sarah knows the enormous stress and difficulty legal proceedings cause to clients and those close to them, and is skilled at dealing with the issues that arise with firmness and sensitivity.

 What the Directories say

-Sarah is a ranked individual Silk in Chambers and Partners 2017 and has been described as
+Sarah is a ranked individual Silk in Chambers and Partners 2022 who say:

-Sarah is recommended as a Leading Silk in the Legal 500 2017 who say
+Sarah is recommended as a Leading Silk in the Legal 500 who say:

-She has been described in the directories as,
+She has also been described in the directories as:

 “leaving clients reassured by her manner and juries persuaded by her arguments”

 Sarah is available for advice at all stages of criminal proceedings and regularly provides consultations for individuals and their families at the very earliest stages of an investigation, pre-police interview and pre-charge.

 She also is available for advice in criminal appeals or potential appeals and ‘second opinion’ work.

 Consultations can either be in person or via video conferencing/Skype.